 Happy Holidays From Alpine Insurance

-The holiday season is officially here and our team at Alpine Insurance wants to give you and your family a warm season’s greetings and an abundant new year!
+The holiday season is officially here.
+And our team at Alpine Insurance wants to give you and your family a warm season’s greetings and a happy new year!
 We want to take this opportunity to thank you, our customer, for your continued support.
 We appreciate your business and couldn’t be more proud to serve Alberta’s local economy.

-At Alpine Insurance, we believe in the importance of giving back during the holidays and all year round to those who need it most.
-We are involved in the community and support many organizations, including:
+Alpine Insurance believes in giving back to those who need it most, regardless of the time of year.
+For this reason, we are involved in the community and support many organizations, including:

 - Red Deer Special Olympics